Drug Rehab Can Effectively Break the Chains of Addiction. Why is it So Hard to Get Started?

 What all of these programs have in common is that their focus extends well beyond drug addiction.
 You’re not “cured” once you no longer have a physical dependence on the drug.
 Successful treatment requires uncovering your substance abuse disorder’s root and finding ways to cope without relying on drugs.
 All of these programs are customized to address your unique needs.
 And our programs include therapies designed to help you learn new skills and practice the behaviors that will allow you to lead a drug-free life.

 Early Self-Discovery Work Will Pay Off in Treatment

 The self-reflection that helped you to commit to recovery in the first place will be useful while you’re in treatment.
 It will also be helpful long after you’ve completed the initial program.
 Accepting responsibility for your decision to use drugs can make it easier to recognize that you’re also in control of your recovery and that ongoing accountability is the key to long-term sobriety.

 Drug Rehab that’s Customized for You

-At Desert Cove Recovery in Scottsdale, Arizona, our Scottsdale drug rehab staff develops a custom program for your unique needs.
+At Desert Cove Recovery, our Arizona drug rehab staff develops a custom program for your unique needs.
 Using 12-step and holistic therapy methods, our patients learn to take accountability for their decisions and practice the skills to help them cope without drug use.
 Extended care programs are also available.
 Contact us to learn more about our treatment models and discover why you can finally have control over your destiny.